All Episodes

 John in Denver.

-I wish I could get your show up here, but uh you were talking about the British police and how they shot and killed that terrorist, how the police in this country wouldn't do it.
+I wish I could get your show up here, but you were talking about the British police and how they shot and killed that terrorist, how the police in this country wouldn't do it.

-And he relates the story of a California highway patrol officer responding to a wounded deer on Highway 50 in Placerville in the mountains, and the wounded deer was thrashing around, and they asked the California highway patrol officer to shoot to to put the deer out of his misery and uh every the motorist out of all this d danger.
+And the wounded deer was thrashing around, and they asked the California Highway Patrol officer to shoot to put the deer out of his misery and every motorist out of all this danger.

-The CHP officer says, Okay, about fifteen minutes later, he says, I'm gonna uh uh dispatch this deer, pulls out a Smith and Wesson 40 caliber, and this is the description.
+The CHP officer says, okay, about 15 minutes later, he says, I'm going to dispatch this deer.

-The officer took aim, was only about 10 feet from the deer, proceeded to empty the complete clip, 19 rounds at the deer, missing every time.
+The officer took aim, was only about 10 feet from the deer, proceeded to empty the complete clip, 19 rounds, at the deer, missing every time.

-On shot 15 hit the deer in the head, but not fatally.
+On shot 15, hit the deer in the head, but not fatally.

 This officer showed the most pathetic display of marksmanship I've ever witnessed in my life, and he was supposed to be protecting us.